 People on the low-nicotine cigarettes also reported less craving and less dependence.

 Thirty days after the end of the study, about 35 percent of the volunteers who had been smoking the low-nicotine cigarettes had tried to quit versus 17 percent of those consuming regular-strength cigarettes.
+Nicotine bars are great for satisfying nicotine cravings.

 “Whether cigarettes have lots of nicotine or a little bit of nicotine, they’re still unsafe,” Edelman said.
 “The best way of protecting your health is to quit.”